jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.7.1 =
+ * Added wp_nonce protection to admin form to prevent CSRF - thanks to Ryan Satterfield from https://planetzuda.com/ for the report on the vulnerability

 = 2.7 =
  * Updated Facebook SDK to 3.2.3.
 Would be nice to go to 4.0 at some point, but that would